temirlanamangaliyev/infijoy-test-task/README.md

 AUTH0_DOMAIN

 Make sure to set these variables before running the application.
 For more comfortable testing guards is commented, if u want to check it set your own keys and API token

+## Logging

+For logging it is decided to use embedded Logger of NestJS and TypeORM, I didnt dived API to develop or production